phianova/todoapp-fatfish/README.md

 I went for a monorepo.
 I think it makes sense to have one repo for everything to do with a singular product.
 This is partly just for "tidiness" - keeping everything in one place to avoid context switching - but also so that changes to one part of the product can easily be tested for any unintended impacts across the whole scope of the product.

 ### Code structure
-I began with the boilerplate Expo app and tweaked the structure to meet my needs.
+On the frontend, I began with the boilerplate Expo app and tweaked the structure to meet my needs.
 As this was a very basic app, I didn't need some of the functionality therein so I removed it to make the file structure clearer and cleaner.
 For the backend Express API, I separated out the router from the index and controller to clearly indicate which functionality lay with each stage.
+I later separated out the server to allow for the index file to be run without a listener during testing.
 I abstracted out my API client in the frontend to a class constructor, keeping the bulk of the functionality out of my pages/components.
+I later moved most of the call functions into my Redux "slice" files, keeping my pages/components even simpler.
 The component structure is pretty simple - I used a modal to add a new todo item, a container component to produce each list (meaning there's scalability if you wanted to, for example, add filtering and other functionality in future), and a collapsed and expanded todo component.
-There wasn't really a need for complex navigation components in this case so I kept it very simple.
+There wasn't really a need for complex navigation components in this case.
-If I had prior knowledge of Redux, I would have used it from the start, but I wanted to ensure I had a working app and also gain an understanding of how it differs from standard React, so I started with a basic React Native application and then abstracted out the state management later.
+If I had prior knowledge of Redux, I would have used it from the start, but I wanted to ensure I had a working app and also gain an understanding of how it differs from standard React, so I started with a basic React Native/Expo application and then abstracted out the state management later.

 ### Code linting
 I used ESLint - I think it makes sense for everyone across an organisation to use the same formatter/linter, regardless what that might be.
-I installed the TypeScript extensions to ensure the linter checked for type safety.
+I installed TypeScript extensions to ensure the linter checked for type safety.

+### Final thoughts
+Overall this was a really good learning experience for me and I enjoyed the process.
+Things I would change/add:
+- Use DynamoDB data storage for ease of use with Serverless and Jest
+- Structure the app using Redux principles from the start
+- Extend authentication to properly protect the backend API routes
+- Format due dates better - I had to remove the "Date" type in the frontend to be able to store it in Redux and didn't have time to work out a way to ensure the user still entered a valid date

-## The assessment task is below for reference.
+**The assessment task is below for reference.**
 *Assessment Brief:*
 *Our tech stack is as follows:*
 *● Core*